ReactPoland/falcorjs-tutorial/tutorial.md

 mongoimport --db local --collection descriptions --jsonArray data.js --host=127.0.0.1
 ```

-After executing this command we can view that data through Robomongo:
+After executing this command we can view through Robomongo that data was succesfully imported :

 ![Robomongo view data](data-falcor-tutorial.jpg)

+### Now let's do server setup with NodeJS and Express.js